girst/viper-mirror-of-git.gir.st/README.md

-# VIIper - a Snake Clone for Unicode-compatible Terminals
+# VIper - a Snake Clone for Unicode-compatible Terminals

 terminal + emoji = snek
 🖳 + 💩 = 🐍

 ## Requirements

-You'll need either a terminal emulator with good Unicode (Emoji) support and a compatible fonts to fully enjoy the graphics of this game.
-This is what I'd
+You'll need a terminal emulator with good Unicode (Emoji) support and compatible fonts to fully enjoy the graphics of this game.
+This is what I'd recommend:
-recommend:

  - A VTE based terminal (like GNOME Terminal and a whole bunch of others)
  - Google Noto's Color Emoji Font (Fedora: `google-noto-emoji-color-fonts.noarch`)